jawahar-shazab/docs/docs/api.md

 GET /v1/rois/
 ```

-Retrieves all ROIs available in the system.
+This API retrieves a list of all ROIs available in the system.
+It provides an overview of the different regions marked for monitoring or analysis across various cameras or systems.

 #### 3.Create ROI with Detector Reference